HIU Events

 4:30 p.m. – Program ends

-About the Dr. Lisa Dahill
+About Dr. Lisa Dahill

 Dr. Lisa E. Dahill is Miriam Therese Winter Professor of Transformative Leadership and Spirituality and Director of the Center for Transformative Spirituality at HIU.
 She holds a Ph.D. in Christian Spirituality from the Graduate Theological Union (Berkeley, CA), a Master of Divinity from the Lutheran School of Theology at Chicago, and a Bachelor of Arts in Religion and German from Gustavus Adolphus College (St. Peter, MN).
 She also studied for a year at the Eberhard-Karls-Universität in Tübingen, Germany.
 She is past president of the Society for the Study of Christian Spirituality, convener of the Ecology and Liturgy Seminar of the North American Academy of Liturgy, and a rostered clergy member of the New England Synod of the Evangelical Lutheran Church in America.